awsdocs/aws-deep-learning-amis/doc_source/deep-learning-containers-ecs-tutorials.md

 # Tutorials<a name="deep-learning-containers-ecs-tutorials"></a>

-This section will guide you on how to run training and inference on AWS Deep Learning Containers for ECS using MXNet and TensorFlow\.
+This section will guide you on how to run training and inference on AWS Deep Learning Containers for ECS using MXNet, PyTorch, and TensorFlow\.

 For a complete list of AWS Deep Learning Containers, refer to [Deep Learning Containers Images](deep-learning-containers-images.md)\.